-Earned, Paid And Owned Media - PR Strategy To Succeed With Each
+Earned, Paid And Owned Media - PR Strategy To Succeed In 2023

 The three avenues via which a brand may obtain visibility and connect with the public are paid media, owned media, and earned media.